twyle/youtube-wrapper/docs/index.rst

    intro/overview
    intro/install
+   intro/examples
    intro/tutorial
-   intro/examples

 :doc:`intro/overview`
-    Understand what YouTube Wrapper is and how it can help you.
+    Understand what ayv is and how it can help you.

 :doc:`intro/install`
-    Get YouTube-V3 installed on your computer.
+    Get ayv installed on your computer.

+:doc:`intro/examples`
+    Learn ayv by getting data about a YouTube Channel.

 :doc:`intro/tutorial`
-    Use the YouTube V3 Wrapper to get video information.

-:doc:`intro/examples`
-    Learn more by playing with a pre-made projects.
+    Learn how ayv is used in a project by following along.

 .. toctree::
    :maxdepth: 2